axelarnetwork/axelarate-community/README.md

   ```
   So use the above command, and just replace the `commandID` with your own.

-You can now open Metamask, add the custom asset (Bitcoin) with contract address (ask Axelar on discord if you can't find it) and see the minted Bitcoin tokens appear in it.
+You can now open Metamask, add the custom asset (`satoshi`) with contract address and see the minted Bitcoin tokens appear in it.
+We will use `0xF267edC09595683937d1560e512E9A79e09440FE` for the contract address on testnet, or ask Axelar on discord if you can't find it.
+See [here](https://axelar-static.s3.us-east-2.amazonaws.com/satoshi.png) for an example.

 ### Burn ERC20 wrapped Bitcoin tokens and obtain native Satoshi